Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Target selection

 \subsection{Spectral decomposition}

-In order to remove stellar contaminants as secondary components in our sample, we built a Python routine that quantitatively estimates the likelihood of contamination via spectral decomposition of the unresolved spectra (see Sect. \ref{sec:phot_candidates}).
+To remove stellar contaminants as secondary components in our sample, we built a Python routine that quantitatively estimates the likelihood of contamination via spectral decomposition of the unresolved spectra (see Sect. \ref{sec:phot_candidates}).
 The spectral decomposition used here is un updated version of the one described in \citet{Scialpi24} and will be fully presented in Marconcini \& Scialpi in prep.
-We applied our custom spectral decomposition to all targets with available integrated spectroscopy, including DESI and SDSS spectroscopic AGN, and the photometric candidates confirmed through our follow-up observations.
+We applied our custom spectral decomposition to all targets with available integrated spectra, including AGN from DESI and SDSS and photometric candidates confirmed through our follow-up observations, for a total of 650 sources.
 All these spectra lack the spatial resolution to disentangle the single components, which may correspond to a second AGN (either an independent AGN or multiple images of the same lensed AGN) or a foreground aligned star.
 This decomposition process has proven crucial to remove a large fraction of AGN+star contaminants prior to IFU follow-up observations \citep[for a similar approach see][]{Shen23_deconv}.

-In brief, the observed spatially unresolved spectrum is fitted using a Python implementation of the Penalized PiXel-Fitting algorithm (\texttt{pPXF}, \citealt{Cappellari2004}) with a linear combination of quasar (from a library covering different ionization levels; \citealt{Temple21}) and stellar (G, K, M types) spectral templates from the MaStar library \citep{Yan19}, covering the wavelength range $3622-10354\ \AA$ at $R\sim1800$.
+In brief, the observed spatially unresolved spectrum is fit using a Python implementation of the Penalized PiXel-Fitting algorithm (\texttt{pPXF}, \citealt{Cappellari2004}) with a linear combination of quasar (from a library covering different ionization levels; \citealt{Temple21}) and stellar (G, K, M types) spectral templates from the MaStar library \citep{Yan19}, covering the wavelength range $3622-10354\ \AA$ at $R\sim1800$.

 First, we convolve the quasar and stellar templates with the data spectral resolution.
 Then, we create a single template grid composed of 26 stellar spectra (G0-G9, K0--K7, M0--M8) and 66 quasar spectra.
 Quasar spectra are created using the \textit{qsosed} package, with intrinsic visual extinction in the range [0, 1] with spacing 0.1 and spanning different levels of ionization.